sergibarroso/wireguard-vpn-setup/README.md

 ## Reverse SSH to WireGuard Client

-As we want to be able to control the WireGuard client box from our local network without relaying on the VPN network, this solution setups up a reverse SSH tunnel.
+As we want to be able to control the WireGuard client box from our local network without relying on the VPN network, this solution setups up a reverse SSH tunnel.

-To achieve that we're going to use sidedoor.
+To achieve that we're going to use Sidedoor.
 Additionally, find the official repo and documentation [here](https://github.com/daradib/sidedoor)

-Sidedoor setup is very straight forward:
+Sidedoor set up is very straight forward:

 * Installation **(on the client box)**